Fall 2024

 Elementary Spanish I

-This course is an introductory course in Spanish as a foreign language.
-The four skills listening, speaking, reading, and writing are covered, although particular emphasis is placed on speaking and listening.
-At the end of the semester, students are able to speak about themselves and their environment; to introduce themselves and other people; to ask questions and provide information about people, objects, and places; to talk about their daily activities and how they organize their time; as well as to express what their present obligations and needs are and what plans they have for the future.
+This course is an introductory course in Spanish.
+The four skills listening, speaking, reading and writing are covered, although particular emphasis is placed on speaking and listening.
+At the end of the semester, students are able to speak about themselves and their environment; to introduce themselves and other people; to ask questions and provide information about people, objects, and places; to talk about their daily activities and how to organize their time; as well as to express what their present obligations and needs are and what plans they have for the future.

 Elementary Spanish I